Remember the Name (Ed Sheeran song): Release and reception

 Writing for NME, Nick Levine said "Sheeran and Eminem collaborated effectively enough on 'River' (2017), but this cheesy throwback jam (which features 50 Cent for added retro vibes) almost feels like a parody".
 He opined that the Ipswich reference "sound[s] as though he's recruited David Brent to ghost-write his rhymes".
 Seth Wilson from Slant compared "Eminem's guest verse" to someone "doing a pretty good Eminem impression at a karaoke bar".
 He concluded, "the song is basically one big strawman boast track".
 Variety's Chris Willman and Clash's Malvika Padin shared a similar opinion, as they both did not enjoy the song despite the artists involved in it.

 Alexis Petridis from The Guardian claimed the song did not work and that "there's something jarring about Eminem rapping about sticking nails in his eyeballs next to Sheeran repping Ipswich."
 The Observer's Michael Graff dubbed the track "woeful".
 Rawiya Kameir of Pitchfork affirmed that Sheeran was unable to rap, also claiming that both Eminem and 50 Cent were "way past their prime as rappers".
 Kameir concluded, "Sheeran is better off sticking within his skillset."
-The song was listed as one of the year's worst by Spin, and the staff said that it "it offers an unusually unfettered look at the piles of generically trendy leftovers that a pop singer can compile between album cycles with an unchecked budget and incoherent vision".
+The song was listed as one of the year's worst by Spin, and the staff said that it "offers an unusually unfettered look at the piles of generically trendy leftovers that a pop singer can compile between album cycles with an unchecked budget and incoherent vision".

 Chart performance

 "Remember the Name" charted in various countries, including the United Kingdom, where it debuted at number one on the Official Trending Chart.
 The song reached number three on the UK R&B Singles chart, and was certified gold by the British Phonographic Industry.
 It peaked at number 57 on the US Billboard Hot 100 and reached number 22 on the Billboard Hot R&B/Hip-Hop Songs chart.
-In Canada, "Remember the Name" charted at number 20 and earned a gold certification given by Music Canada.
+In Canada, "Remember the Name" charted at number 20 and earned a platinum certification given by Music Canada.
 The song reached number 15 in Australia and number 10 in New Zealand.
 It also peaked at number nine on Slovakia's Singles Digitál Top 100, number 11 on the same chart in the Czech Republic, and number 13 in Finland.
 "Remember the Name" debuted at number 20 in Sweden and number 22 in Denmark, spending three weeks on each country's chart.
 The song also peaked at number 24 in Norway and number 29 in Germany.